DavidHruby1/templex-extension/docs/prd.md

 - [ ] When title is too long it will be cut and show three dots via the ellipsis effect `text-overflow`.
 This applies for both folders and prompts.
   - If you resize the sidebar, it will also make the title longer therefore it can become visible fully.
 - [ ] No prompt or folder can have the same name.
+- [ ] Each single prompt will have a limit of 10 000 words per prompt.

 #### UI Logic for Adding Prompts (Clarification)